- Pages: 207 p.

 Cultural Practices and Forms of Patronage

-Resetting the Time: Zadar Humanist Circles
+Resetting Time: Zadar Humanist Circles

 Strategies of State, Civic, and Family Patronage